Avast SecureLine VPN Review (2022) – Fast, but keeps logs

 Avast SecureLine VPN’s appearance and ease of use

 Avast SecureLine’s software works as it should.
 Even so, it has a couple of drawbacks.
 Our biggest grief was the lack of options offered by the software.
-This doesn’t have to be a problem for a beginning user, but could prove inconvenient for the more experienced VPN user.
+This doesn’t have to be a problem for a beginner but could prove inconvenient for the more experienced VPN user.

 Pricing and methods of payment

 Avast SecureLine VPN has an unusual pricing system compared to other providers.
-Most VPNs, such as ExpressVPN and Surfshark, offer a lower monthly price if you pick a longer subscription (for example a yearly subscription instead of a monthly one).
-Avast SecureLine, however, has fixed prices.
-These prices are only dependent on the number and kind of devices you wish to protect.
+Most VPNs, such as ExpressVPN and Surfshark, offer a lower monthly price if you pick a longer subscription (for example, a yearly subscription instead of a monthly one).
+Avast SecureLine, however, has prices that don’t vary much between subscription durations.

 You can pay for your subscription in different ways: